2019 Turkish local elections: Removal of mayors for malpractice

 Following the 2016 Turkish coup d'état attempt on 15 July 2016, over 90 mayors from the Kurdish Nationalist Democratic Regions Party (DBP), were removed from office by the Interior Ministry and were temporarily replaced by government-appointed trustees.
 Most of these mayors were removed from office due to alleged support for Kurdistan Workers' Party (PKK).
 Several DBP district party executives were also suspended from office on terrorism charges.
-In addition, four AKP mayors and one MHP mayor were removed after being arrested for allegedly aiding the Gülen movement, which is known by the Turkish Government and its supporters as the Fethullah Gülen Terrorist Organisation (FETÖ), who were accused of perpetrating the coup.
+In addition, four AK Party mayors and one MHP mayor were removed after being arrested for allegedly aiding the Gülen movement, which is known by the Turkish Government and its supporters as the Fethullah Gülen Terrorist Organisation (FETÖ), who were accused of perpetrating the coup.

 The removal of mayors and district party executives began with a state of emergency decree on 1 September 2016, with the district Kaymakam being given the role of acting mayor in some instances.
-As of 14 October 2018, four AKP mayors, one MHP mayor and 94 DBP mayors have been removed from office.
+As of 14 October 2018, four AK Party mayors, one MHP mayor and 94 DBP mayors have been removed from office.

 In addition to removal on the grounds of national security, a number of mayors have been removed from office on corruption charges.
 In these cases, municipal councillors retained the right to appoint a successor, as opposed to the Interior Ministry appointing a trustee.
 On these grounds, the CHP mayors of Ataşehir and Beşiktaş, both districts of Istanbul, were removed from office on 8 December 2017 and 4 January 2018, respectively.
 The CHP slammed the decisions as politically motivated, but the CHP majorities in both councils were able to elect a CHP successor in their place.